juxor/afaq/markdown/biblio.md

 Chomsky, Noam, **Chronicles of Dissent: Interviews with David Barsamian**, Common Courage and AK Press, Monroe, 1992.

 **Deterring Democracy**, Vintage, London, 1992.

 **Keeping the Rabble in Line: Interviews with David Barsamian**, AK Press, Edinburgh, 1994.

-**Noam Chomsky on Anarchism**, available at: http://www.zmag.org/chomsky/interviews/9612-anarchism.html
+**Noam Chomsky on Anarchism**, available at: <http://www.zmag.org/chomsky/interviews/9612-anarchism.html>

 **Language and Politics**, Expanded Second Edition, C.P.
 Otero (ed.), AK Press, Edinburgh/London/Oakland, 2004.

 _"Marxism, Anarchism, and Alternative Futures"_, pp. 775-785, **Language and
 Politics**, Expanded Second Edition.

 **Preface to Rudolf Rocker's Anarcho-Syndicalism**, Pluto Press, London, 1989.

 **World Orders, Old and New**, Pluto Press, London, 1994.

 **Radical Priorities**, Black Rose Books, Montreal, 1981.

 **Year 501: The Conquest Continues**, Verso, London, 1993.

 **Necessary Illusions: Thought Control in Democratic Societies**, Pluto Press, London, 1991.

-**Expanding the Floor of the Cage**, available at: http://www.chomsky.info/interviews/199704--.htm
+**Expanding the Floor of the Cage**, available at: <http://www.chomsky.info/interviews/199704--.htm>

-**Rollback** Parts I to IV, Z Magazine, January to May 1995 available at: http://www.chomsky.info/articles/199505--.htm
+**Rollback** Parts I to IV, Z Magazine, January to May 1995 available at: <http://www.chomsky.info/articles/199505--.htm>

-**Interview on Pozner/Donahue in 1992**, available at http://flag.blackened.net/liberty/chomskydon.html
+**Interview on Pozner/Donahue in 1992**, available at <http://flag.blackened.net/liberty/chomskydon.html>

 **For Reasons of State**, Fontana/Collins, Suffolk, 1973.

 **The Umbrella of US Power: The Universal Declaration of Human Rights and the Contradictions of US Policy**, Open Media Pamphlet, Seven Stories Press, New York, 1999.

-**The Chomsky Reader**, James Peck (ed.), Pantheon Books, New York, 1987\.
+**The Chomsky Reader**, James Peck (ed.), Pantheon Books, New York, 1987.

 **Turning the Tide: US Intervention in Central America and the Struggle for Peace**, Pluto Press, 1985.

 **Language and Politics**, Black Rose Books, Montreal, 1999.

 **Rogue States: The Rule of Force in World Affairs**, Pluto Press, London, 2000.

 **Understanding Power: The Indispensable Chomsky**, Peter R. Mitchell and John Schoeffel (eds.), The New Press, New York, 2002.

 **Problems of Knowledge and Freedom: The Russell Lectures**, The New Press, New York/London, 2003.

 **Hegemony or Survival: America's Quest for Global Dominance**, Hamish Hamilton, London, 2003.

 **Powers and Prospects: Reflections on Human Nature and the Social Order**, Pluto Press, London, 1996.

 **Class Warfare: Interviews with David Barsamian**, Pluto Press, London, 1996.

-**American Power and the New Mandarins**, Penguin Books, London, 1969\.
+**American Power and the New Mandarins**, Penguin Books, London, 1969.

-**Anarchism Interview: Noam Chomsky interviewed by Ziga Vodovnik**, available at: http://www.chomsky.info/interviews/20040714.htm
+**Anarchism Interview: Noam Chomsky interviewed by Ziga Vodovnik**, available at: <http://www.chomsky.info/interviews/20040714.htm>

 **Letters from Lexington: Reflections on Propaganda**, Common Courage Press/AK Press, Monroe/Edinburgh, 1993.

 **Chomsky on Anarchism**, AK Press, Edinburgh/Oakland, 2005.

 **Government in the Future**, Seven Stories Press, New York, 2005.

 **Propaganda and the Public Mind: Conversations with Noam Chomsky**, Pluto Press, London, 2001.

 **Failed States: The Abuse of Power and the Assault on Democracy**, Hamish Hamilton, London, 2006.

 **The Culture of Terrorism**, Pluto Press, London, 1989.

 **Imperial Ambitions: Conversations with Noam Chomsky on the post-9/11 World**, Penguin Books, London, 2005.

 **Manufacturing Consent: Noam Chomsky and the Media**, Mark Achbar (ed.), Black Rose Books, Quebec/New York, 1994.

-**Reluctant Icon: Noam Chomsky interviewed by Tim Halle** available at http://www.chomsky.info/interviews/1999----.htm
+**Reluctant Icon: Noam Chomsky interviewed by Tim Halle** available at <http://www.chomsky.info/interviews/1999----.htm>

 Christie, Stuart, **We, the Anarchists!
 A Study of the Iberian Anarchist Federation (FAI) 1927-1927**, The Meltzer Press and Jura Media, Hastings/Petersham, 2000.

 **My Granny made me an Anarchist (The Christie File part 1, 1946-1964)**, Christie Books, Hastings, 2002.

-Christie, Stuart and Meltzer, Albert, **The Floodgates of Anarchy**, Kahn & Averill, Southampton, 1984.
+Christie, Stuart and Meltzer, Albert, **The Floodgates of Anarchy**, Kahn &amp; Averill, Southampton, 1984.

 Ciliga, Ante, **The Russian Enigma**, Ink Links Ltd, London, 1979.